leolin65/BMVC2023/README.md

 # BMVC2023
-We will release code: Masked Attention ConvNeXt Unet with Multi-Synthesis Dynamic Weighting for Anomaly Detection and Localization
+We will release code soon: Masked Attention ConvNeXt Unet with Multi-Synthesis Dynamic Weighting for Anomaly Detection and Localization